Always Hire the Best Termite Company

 - Ask for an insurance certificate.
 Companies who don’t have any insurance are counting on you not asking.

-- If your getting a bait treatment, ask how often their inspections will be performed, and the distance apart the stations will be placed.
+- If you’re getting a bait treatment, ask how often their inspections will be performed, and the distance apart the stations will be placed.

 Be Careful when you Bargain For Treatment Price